This is a Doctor of Philosophy in Information Science and Learning Technologies.

 As a doctoral student in the School of Information Science & Learning Technologies, you can follow interdisciplinary paths.
 Approaches to inquiry include technical, cognitive, epistemological, cultural, political, and economic aspects of informing and learning.
-Some common areas of interests are:
+Interest areas include:

 - Advanced study of contemporary learning and instructional theories